Close Menu

 Per Core Licensing

-With the launch of Microsoft SQL Server 2012, a new licensing concept was introduced.
+With the launch of Microsoft SQL Server 2012, a new licensing concept was introduced, and I want to be clear upfront: this same model carries through every version right up to SQL Server 2025, which dropped in November 2025.
 This new licensing model is based on computing power.
 Instead of physical processor-based licensing, it was decided that core-based is licensing is a more reliable and versatile metric to calculate the computing power irrespective of the fact that whether the application is installed on physical premises or in a virtual IT environment or in a cloud.

 With new per core Licensing methodology, the number of licenses required will depend on whether you want to License a physical server or/and virtual operating system instances.
 In this new Licensing model, any number of users or devices can connect to Licensed server/Virtual OSE, unlike the traditional Server/ CAL Licensing model.